lesshint/lesshint/docs/developer-guide/linters.md

     * `config` - The config object for this linter.
     * `node` - The current node to lint.

 If the linter doesn't find any errors or doesn't need/want to check the passed node for some reason it should return `undefined`.
+The linter doesn't need to check whether is's enabled or not, this will be checked beforehand by `lesshint`.
+If it's disabled, it'll never be called.

-If it finds something it should return an array of result objects which looks like this:
+If the linter finds something it should return an array of result objects which looks like this:

 ```js
 {